fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 --------------------

 The following two tables shows the optimized flight controller parameters for the roll and yaw axis compared to the default parameters of ArduCopter.
+The defaults are also used as initial parameters for the optimization.
 As a reference, parameters obtained from the Autotune flight mode are also shown.
-It shows that the optimized parameters differ greatly from the Autotune parameters.
+It shows that the optimized parameters differ greatly from the default and Autotune parameters.

 Roll: